Matadi: Infrastructure

-The mouth of the Congo forms one of Africa's largest harbours.
-In addition to Matadi, which is the furthest upriver, three ports are located within it, the others being Boma and Banana in DR Congo and Soyo in Angola.
-Matadi serves as a major import and export point for the whole nation.
+The port of Matadi serves as a major import and export point for the whole nation.
 Chief exports are coffee and timber.
 The state fishing company "Pemarza" uses the port to supply fish to Kinshasa.
-Tshimpi Airport is nearby but is reportedly inactive because of continued warfare.
+Tshimpi Airport is nearby.

 Matadi Bridge, a suspension bridge 722 m- long with a main span of 520 m, built in 1983, crosses the river just south of Matadi, carrying the main road linking Kinshasa to the coast.
+It is the only bridge over the main stem of the Congo River.
 After passing through Matadi and over the bridge, it continues to Boma, Muanda and Banana.
 Although built as a mixed rail and road bridge, no rail line is now operating over the bridge.
 Matadi is the port railhead for the 366 km long Matadi-Kinshasa Railway, constructed to bypass the rapids on the river upstream.
 A monument to the builders of the railway stands on a nearby hill.

 A power station on the M'pozo River supplies power to Matadi.

 Port

 The maximum draft of the port is 8.2m.
 The Navy of the Democratic Republic of the Congo maintains one operational command at the port.

+Currently, larger ships are required to transfer cargo to smaller vessels in the Republic of Congo's Pointe-Noire port.
+For this reason, the development of a deep-sea port at Port Banana was begun in 2022.

 Media

 La Cité africaine de Matadi is a newspaper published in French in Matadi.

+In Belgium, a small garden city in the Heverlee suburb of Leuven was named after Matadi in the 1920s.